-"Tributary streams" means those perennial and intermittent streams in the Critical Area which are so noted on the most recent U.S. Geological Survey seven and one-half minute topographic quadrangle maps (scale 1:24,000) or on more detailed maps or studies at the discretion of the local jurisdictions.
+"Tributary streams" means a perennial stream or an intermittent stream within the critical area that has been identified by site inspection or in accordance with local program procedures approved by the Commission. those perennial and intermittent streams in the Critical Area which are so noted on the most recent U.S. Geological Survey seven and one-half minute topographic quadrangle maps (scale 1:24,000) or on more detailed maps or studies at the discretion of the local jurisdictions.